 If you have this popular cash back card from Discover, you need to do these four things.

-Plan out your spending
+Plan your Discover it spending

 One of the main differences is that Chase only announces its bonus categories one quarter at a time, offering an element of surprise.
-With the Discover it Cash Back, you know the categories before the year even begins, which allows you to plan out your spending in advance and maximize cash back.
+With the Discover it Cash Back, you know the categories before the year begins, which allows you to plan out your spending in advance and maximize cash back.

 Discover it Cash Back calendar 2021

-|Winter (January – March)||Grocery stores|
+|Winter (January – March)|

-|Spring (April – June)||Gas stations|
+|Spring (April – June)|

-|Summer (July – September)||Restaurants|
+|Summer (July – September)|

-|Holiday (October – December)||Amazon.com|
+|Holiday (October – December)|

-For example, based on the 2021 calendar, you would want to do all your grocery shopping with the Discover it Cash Back in the first quarter, put all your streaming subscriptions on the card in the second, make it your go-to dining card in the third and use it for holiday shopping online in the fourth.
+For example, based on the Discover it 2021 calendar, you would want to do all your grocery shopping with the Discover it Cash Back in the first quarter, put all your streaming subscriptions on the card in the second, make it your go-to dining card in the third and use it for holiday shopping online in the fourth.
 You’d plan out the rest of the categories the same way.

-While it’s ideal to reach the maximum spend, normally you shouldn’t go past it if you have a different card that would earn you more than 1% in the category.
+While it’s ideal to reach the maximum spend, normally, you shouldn’t go past it if you have a different card that would earn you more than 1% in the category.

 Let’s say it’s the third quarter and you’ve met the maximum spend.
 Your dining spending on the Discover it Cash back now only earns 1% back.
 But you also have the American Express® Gold Card, which earns 4 points per dollar on dining, so it’s time to use this card in restaurants.
 Or maybe you have a flat-rate cash back card such as the Capital One Quicksilver Cash Rewards Credit Card, which earns 1.5% back on all purchases.
-It’s a better return than just 1%, and it makes sense to use it after you’ve maximized the Discover bonus categories.
+It’s a better return than just 1%, and it makes sense to use it after you’ve reached the cap on the Discover bonus categories.

-The only exclusion would be your first year with the Discover it Cash Back.
+The only exception would be your first year with the Discover it Cash Back.
 Through Cashback Match, Discover matches all the cash you earned with the card at the end of your first year.
 So, unless you have a card that earns more than 2% or 2 points in any category, the Discover it Cash Back can be your go-to card for all general purchases for the first year.

 For example, in the same scenario we’ve looked at above, you’d still switch to the Amex Gold for dining purchases since 4 points per dollar is a higher rate than 2% cash back.
-The Capital One Quicksilver, however, would have to wait until you’d have had your Discover it Cash Back for a year since 2%, in the long run, is arguably better than 1.5% right now.
+The Capital One Quicksilver, however, would have to wait until you’d have had your Discover it Cash Back for a year since 2%, in the long run, is arguably better than 1.5% cash back credit cards right now.

-Spending in quarterly bonus categories won’t bring you any extra cash back if you forget to activate them.
+Spending in Discover’s quarterly bonus categories won’t bring you any extra cash back if you forget to activate them.
 It’s a small but important detail.

 Look out for special offers

-Note that you can seamlessly use your cash back to pay for your purchases on Amazon – just make sure you add the Discover it Cash Back to your account.
+Note that you can seamlessly use your cash back to pay for your purchases on Amazon – make sure you add the Discover it Cash Back to your account.